Agile-IoT/agile-security/README.md

 ### Troubleshooting

 As always... things could go wrong.
-So, here are a couple of common errors you may see once you attempt to register a sensor:
+So, here are a couple of common errors you may see:
+* when you attempt to register a sensor:

-* you get "The name eu.agile.IDM was not provided by any .service files" error when you attempt to register a sensor: This happens when the core component (agile-idm/external-api/main.js) is not running.
+** you get "The name eu.agile.IDM was not provided by any .service files" error when you attempt to register a sensor: This happens when the core component (agile-idm/external-api/main.js) is not running.
+** you get "Error: 200 SyntaxError: JSON.parse: unexpected character at line 1 column 1 of the JSON data".
+This happens because the authentication step has not been performed (with any IdP provider...)

 ## Developer Documentation